demokaka/ros2_basic/README.md

 # ROS2 installation
 The version used in this project is ROS2 Humble.
 The installation follows the instruction at the [ROS2 Humble installation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) home page.

+## Note
+This version is compatible with Ubuntu 22.04+.
+For Ubuntu 20.04, you should install ROS2 Foxy.
+The installation is pretty much the same.
+The older versions of Ubuntu will not be able to locate the package of ROS2.

 ## Set locale
 First run
 `locale`